syncfusion-content/ej2-filemanager-docs/ej2-javascript/file-manager/how-to/custom-file-provider.md

 ```

-#### Write your initial Node.js code
+#### Write your initial NodeJS code

-Open your text editor or integrated development environment (IDE) and start writing your Node.js code in the index.js file.
+Open your text editor or integrated development environment (IDE) and start writing your NodeJS code in the index.js file.
 This file will serve as the entry point of your application.
 For example, you can create a simple Express.js server:

 ```ts